 After the shoulder height is properly adjusted, the baby is in the seat and buckled in, you can tighten the harness by pulling on the trailing strap at the foot of the seat.
 This maneuver should be easy, and in theory, it is, but some of the tightening straps were harder to pull than others, and one had a totally different tightening system altogether.

 Most of the seat harnesses we tested were loosened by pressing a button near the foot of seat.
 The buttons should be somewhat stiff to prevent little hands from making adjustments, but they shouldn't be so hard to push that an adult can't do it with one thumb.
-Some of the seats had buttons visible on top of the seat fabric.
-The remainder had the button hidden under padding or fabric.
+Some had buttons visible on top of the seat fabric, while the rest had the button hidden under padding or fabric.

 The buckles on the seats